An Empirical Study on Activity Recognition in Long Surgical Videos: Conclusion

 \section{Conclusion}

-In this paper, we focus on exploring spatio-temporal backbone architectures for surgical phase segmentation and activity detection in the OR.
-We explore both 3D ConvNet and transformer-based architectures and show their superior performance on two benchmark datasets.
-Furthermore, we argue that while no pretraining is required in the presence of a large labeled dataset, by benefiting from existing action recognition datasets we can overcome the performance and optimization issues that often serve as an obstacle to adoption of these models.
-Finally, we combine the backbone models with the three predominant categories of temporal modeling and show that recurrent neural networks perform better due to their sequential nature.
-This is because the phases/activities follow a sequential order and hence using more complex temporal models actually negatively impacts the performance.
+In this paper, we focus on exploring spatial-temporal backbone architectures for surgical activity recognition and activity detection in the OR.
+We explore both 3D CNN-based and transformer-based architectures and show their superior performance on benchmark datasets.
+Furthermore, we argue that while no pretraining is required in the presence of a large labeled dataset, by benefiting from existing action recognition datasets we can overcome the performance and optimization issues that often serve as an obstacle to adoption of these models on small medical datasets.
+Finally, we combine the backbone models with the three predominant categories of temporal modeling and show that the Video Swin Transformer + Bi-Directional GRU produces the best performance on both Cholec80 and OR-AR datasets.